 In order to earn accreditation through Cognia, we have to document compliance with all of Cognia’s standards in areas ranging from curriculum, instruction, and leadership to student services, facilities and finance, and continuous improvement.

 Regional accreditation is a way to validate that the credits or diploma earned through Graduation Alliance will be recognized (at their discretion and according to their admission policies) by schools, colleges and universities, employers, and the U.S. military.

 Mission Measurement’s evaluation of Graduation Alliance’s dropout recovery programs in 2021 found a 46% efficacy rate.
 Graduation Alliance’s dropout recovery programs significantly outperformed the national benchmark for dropout recovery programs established by the Impact Genome Project on both efficacy and cost per outcome, providing 27% more outcomes for 33% less cost.

 Graduation Alliance’s work over the past decade and a half has focused on supporting the nation’s most vulnerable youth and adults through a data-driven online program that include wraparound support services, including student outreach teams, state certified teachers, academic coaches, local advocates, and tutors.

-The American Council of Education
+The American Council on Education (ACE)

 The NCAA Eligibility Center is committed to ensuring that students seeking to compete in college sports are academically prepared for the rigors of university-level coursework.
-To that end, the NCAA’s review process for online courses and programs includes a review of policies, curriculum, instructional practices, resulting in the approval of more than 25 core curriculum courses.
+To that end, the NCAA’s review process for online courses and programs includes a review of policies, curriculum, and instructional practices, resulting in the approval of more than 25 of our core curriculum courses.